 - 1. Receive the information. - 2.
-Consider Officers' recommendations (appendix two) for the General Grants and decide whether or not it is appropriate to fund the applicants and at what level.
+Agree to fund the applicants as listed in Appendix Two.

 3. Background

 The Council provides grants to assist community groups to undertake projects that meet community needs.
 Grants are also a mechanism for achieving the Council's objectives and strategic priorities, especially those priorities that rely on community organisations carrying out specific activities.
 The general grants scheme provides funding for projects from community organisations that meet general and specific criteria (Appendix one).